sparcut/Ice-Poseidon-TV/README.md

 **V1.50:** Icon changes to green when live (by: @KyleCrowley)
 **V1.51:** Added Discord, Github and VOD links
 **V1.60:** Emotes support, Twitch, BTTV and sub emotes have been added!
 **V1.66:** Fixed scuffed kappa emote and added always scroll down checkbox to prevent blue arrow bug in chat.
+**V1.68:** Emote tooltips
+**V1.80:** Custom sounds, wrong page warning and slight codebase cleanup

+## Pull Requests
+Feel free to make a pull request and add a feature you'd like to see.
+But please make sure to follow the current coding style (i.e.: single quotes wherever possible and function expression instead of declaration).

 ## TODO
 - Firefox version